Need to change money? Don't know what to wear? We've got you covered.

 Many medicines used worldwide are readily available in pharmacies and hospitals across Dubai.

 If you are travelling with prescribed medication, remember to bring your doctor’s note with you.
 The prescription should also detail the quantity of medication you intend to carry.

 It’s important to check if the medicines are classified as controlled or not in the United Arab Emirates, which your doctor should be able to help you with.
 To carry controlled medication, you’ll need to apply for approval from the Ministry of Health (MoH) before your trip.
 For more information, read the traveller’s guidelines or get in touch with the MoH.

 To tip or not to tip?
 The short answer is, there are no rules when it comes to tipping in Dubai.
-How much you tip varies from profession to profession and is also largely down to personal preference.
-It is customary to tip in most cases, but it certainly isn’t compulsory.
-Everyone arrives in Dubai with their own customs and expectations but one thing that's really consistent is the high level of service.
+How much you tip varies from profession to profession, and is also largely down to personal preference.
+It is customary to offer a little extra in most cases, but it certainly isn’t compulsory.
+Everyone arrives in Dubai with their own customs and expectations, but one thing that's always consistent is the high level of service.

 Plan your trip

 Find a range of essential information to help you plan an unforgettable trip